19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) every payment or transfer made by the Board under section 20(1)(b) or (1A) or 25(2) before the time the claim is approved by the Board shall be deemed to have been properly made under the provisions of this Act.

+[23/2012]

-(3) Where any person makes, for and on behalf of the Government, a claim for a refund under this section, the Board may require the person to furnish such information to the Board as may be necessary
+(3) Where any person makes, for and on behalf of the Government, a claim for a refund under this section, the Board may require the person to furnish such information to the Board as may be necessary.

-[Act 23 of 2012 wef 01/11/2012]
+[23/2012]

 ### Transfer to Fund from provident fund or other scheme